Russell-Waterhouse/blog/content/post/one_language_challenge_update_jan.md

 ### What do I Hate?

-I hate how the nonexistent stamdard library and no dependencies kills my prototyping speed.
+I hate how the nonexistent standard library and no dependencies kills my prototyping speed.

 Take my PDF Library as an example.